cedrickchee/awesome-transformer-nlp/README.md

 3. [🦄 How to build a State-of-the-Art Conversational AI with Transfer Learning](https://convai.huggingface.co/) by Hugging Face.
 4. [The Illustrated GPT-2 (Visualizing Transformer Language Models)](https://jalammar.github.io/illustrated-gpt2/) by Jay Alammar.
 5. [MegatronLM: Training Billion+ Parameter Language Models Using GPU Model Parallelism](https://nv-adlr.github.io/MegatronLM) by NVIDIA ADLR.
+6. [OpenGPT-2: We Replicated GPT-2 Because You Can Too](https://medium.com/@vanya_cohen/opengpt-2-we-replicated-gpt-2-because-you-can-too-45e34e6d36dc) - the authors trained a 1.5 billion parameter GPT-2 model on a similar sized text dataset and they reported results that can be compared with the original model.

 ### Additional Reading